-Monaco is a country in the Mediterranean coast, in Europe.
+Monaco is a country in the Mediterranean coast, in Europe, bordered by France.
 It is divided into four quartiers: Monaco-Ville, La Condamine, Fontvieille and Monte Carlo.
 Monaco-Ville, an ancient fortified town, is the oldest quartier and capital of the principality.
 A scenic area of narrow streets, it covers a flat-topped rocky peninsula that rises 60 m above the Mediterranean.
 At the edge of the peninsula is Monaco’s royal palace, overlooking Monaco-Ville.

 La Condamine, the chief port area and business district, lies at the foot of the peninsula, between Monte Carlo and Monaco-Ville.
 Fontvieille, an industrial and residential district west of Monte Carlo, is built largely on land reclaimed from the sea since the early 1980s.